Using the VS Code plugin for Python

-In this article, you'll learn how to access all the features the VS Code plugin has to offer.
+In this article, you'll learn how to access all the features the VS Code plugin has to offer for Python.

 The only prerequisites are that you have Kite Engine running and the VS Code plugin installed.
 If you don't have the VS Code plugin installed, you can learn how to do so here.

 Note: If you installed the VS Code plugin while VS Code was already running, you'll need to restart VS Code for the plugin to activate

 If Kite is installed properly, you should see a text indicator at the bottom right corner of the VS Code window.

 There are a handful of possible states Kite can be in, as described in the following table:

 |Kite: indexing||The Kite Engine is analyzing your code.|

 |Kite||Kite is ready to go - start coding!|

 |No icon||This typically means that you are coding in an unsaved file or a filetype not yet supported by Kite.|

 Note: If you're running Kite for the first time, it may take several minutes for Kite to finish indexing your codebase.